 There is no cost to apply or to participate!
 In addition to being a free program, students are eligible to receive a $40 per month stipend during the academic year and a $60 per month stipend during the summer program IF they complete all required activities and tutoring.

 Application forms are available in the fall semester during the weeks of recruitment or by calling the Upward Bound office at 608-363-2725.

 Applications can be:

-- mailed to the address on the forms
+- emailed to the address on the form

 - turned in at Beloit Memorial to our D-108 office

 - turned in at South Beloit High School to the main office (to Keeley)

 Although we will still accept late applications, preference will be given to freshmen who complete and turn in all three parts of their applications on time.